A bill to expand school choice in the District of Columbia.

 Length: 23 pages

-This bill was introduced on January 20, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 20, 2016, in a previous session of Congress, but it did not receive a vote.

 Jan 20, 2016